MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-container-content.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

 All the virtual network traffic into the front-end application tier and protected by [WAF on Azure Front Door](/azure/web-application-firewall/afds/afds-overview).
 No outbound Internet traffic is allowed from the database tier.
 No access to private storage is allowed from public.
+You should disable public access to resources (where applicable) and use Private Endpoints - for components Database for MySQL, Cache for Redis, Key Vault, Container Registry.
+See the article [Integrate Key Vault with Azure Private Link]( https://aka.ms/akvprivatelink).

 For more information about WordPress security, see [General WordPress security&performance tips](/azure/wordpress#general-wordpress-securityperformance-tips).

 For general guidance on designing secure scenarios, see the [Azure Security Documentation][security].

-### Resiliency

-This scenario supports use of multiple regions, data replication, and auto-scalling.
-These networking components distribute traffic to the pods and include health probes that ensure traffic is only distributed to healthy pods.
-All of these networking components are fronted by a CDN.
-This approach makes the networking resources and application resilient to issues that would otherwise disrupt traffic and affect end-user access.

-For general guidance on designing resilient scenarios, see [Designing reliable Azure applications](/azure/architecture/framework/resiliency/app-design).

 ### Cost optimization